What are dental implants?

 Proper care around your implant is critical to long-term success.
 A cavity cannot form around an implant, but inflammation around the implant and gum tissue can occur without proper oral hygiene and routine exams at Michael Drone Dentistry & Prosthodontics.
 Our office will demonstrate and provide you with techniques for maintaining your implant.

 Dental implants can be used to replace just one or many missing teeth successfully.
 Dental implants are preferred by most patients over removable dentures because they provide a structured prosthesis that functions similar to natural teeth.

 Dental implants look and feel like natural teeth.
 Therefore, they improve speech, appearance, self-esteem and functionality for the patient.
 Additionally, they are much more comfortable, durable and convenient when compared to dentures or bridges.
 Implants can add tremendous value in the form of health benefits.
 By replacing missing teeth with dental implants, you get to:

 |•||Enjoy the confidence that comes with a beautiful smile|

 At Drone Prosthodontics, we are committed to giving you a smile you’ve always wanted and helping you to keep it healthy for years to come.
 Remember to come in to see us at least twice a year for your annual examinations and professional cleanings so that we can help you to keep your mouth healthy.

 Dental implants are not an option for everyone.
 They require adequate bone and tissue health.
-If you have one or missing teeth and are considering dental implants call us today at (219) 250-1163 to schedule your exam where Dr. Dose will determine if you are a good candidate for implants.
+If you have one or missing teeth and are considering dental implants call us today at (219) 250-1163 to schedule your exam where Michael Drone, DDS] will determine if you are a good candidate for implants.